Classroom Setup Ideas That Will Simplify Your Classroom Management

 Other Classroom Setup Considerations

-If you’re a brand new teacher, you probably don’t have much to put on the wall.
+Most new teachers probably don’t have much to put on the wall.
 The good news is that a 2015 study on the impact of classroom decoration found that students can be overwhelmed by too many stimuli on the wall.
 You should aim to keep 20-50% of the wall clear.

 • Your class expectation or your school’s code of conduct.